rosiezhong/OFYP_project/README.md

 > WOR_DIR=

 An additional script needed to run this script is tree_type.py.
 This is the folder that this files is stored in.
-All additional scripts needed are provided in this repository.
+All additional scripts needed are provided in this repository. tree_type.py was written by Tymek Pieszko

 ## Running simulations
 This study uses [msprime](https://tskit.dev/msprime/docs/stable/intro.html) to run simulations on Jupyter Notebook.
 The code used for the species Andrena is